Lightsaver16/resume/README.md

 # resume
-Resume API using Django Framework
+Resume API using Django Framework and Django REST Framework

 ### Create a new Resume
 ```